rahulkumarborah/tejasupmanyu.dev/src/pages/understanding-use-effect/index.md

 }
 ```

 Every time user clicks on the button, `setCount` updates the state which triggers a re-render with the new value.
 Initially, count is 0 and as the first click happens on button state updates via `setCount`, calling the `Counter` function again with a new value of count which would be 1.
 For the second render, `Counter` sees its individual value for `count`.
-So `count` is constant for each render and It's value is isolated between different renders.
+So `count` is constant for each render and Its value is isolated between different renders.
 This is not only true for state values but also for props, events handlers, functions and pretty much everything.
 Here is another example to clarify this -

 ```jsx
 function Greeting() {